-Let me start with a small story that I read a few years ago from a book who’s name I can’t remember (feel free to let me know):
+Let me start with a small story that I read a few years ago from a book whose name I can’t remember (feel free to let me know):

 There was once a professor and a classroom full of students.